chriswebb09/chriswebb09.github.io/_posts/2016-04-22-new-development-blog.md

 Well, it looks as if I am enrolling in the Flatiron School iOS immersive program.
 I'm going to use this place to document my experience as best as I can.
 Feel free to follow along.

-So far, my only experience with the Flatiron program has their prerequisite work that must complete during the application process.
-Given that you can access it for free regardless of whether you are accepted to their program, I find it pretty useful and informative.
+So far, my only experience with the Flatiron program is with the prerequisite work that must be completed during the application process.
+You can access it for free regardless of whether you are accepted to the program.
+I find it pretty useful and informative.
 Even if you're not not 100% percent sure you are ready to apply, but you're looking to get started on Objective-C programming or Ruby web development, I recommend checking out the pre-work courses.
 Who knows, you might even enjoy it enough to send in an application.

 You can check it their online pre-work and education here: